Actress Paz de la Huerta sues Harvey Weinstein, alleges rape

 - Stan Lee, creator of a galaxy of Marvel superheroes, dies VIEW

-Weinstein attorney Ben Brafman noted the lack of criminal charges and contends de la Huerta’s other allegations are “the product of an unstable personality with a vivid imagination.”
+Weinstein’s attorney Ben Brafman in response to the suit pointed out the lack of charges in New York, and said in an emailed statement that de la Huerta’s “newly minted version of events including her new California claims are equally preposterous and unfortunately, the product of an unstable personality with a vivid imagination.”

+Representatives for Scorsese, who is not a defendant in the case, had no immediate comment.

+De la Huerta, 34, alleges Weinstein damaged her career by at least $60 million.